 media should be controlled and pipelined.

-whatever mechanism desired.
-A simplified shim implemented entirely
+express signaling using whatever mechanism desired.
+A simplified

-is strictly under the control of the service provider and not the
+strictly under the control of the network provider.

 4. Example Difficult Usage Cases with Current Model